 Prone to flash floods? – Yes, can be prone to flash floods.
 Luckily the gulch is wide enough to find high ground, but watch and respect the weather report.

 Permits – N/A

-(See my Google Map of this hike at the end of this post)
+(And there’s a video and live Google Map at the end of this post)

 How to get there: